adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 ## Recipes tab

-Every Horadric Cube recipe the game allows, read from your `CubeMain.txt` in the game MPQ archives when BH starts.
-The file carries unfinished and placeholder recipes alongside the real ones; only the rows it flags as enabled are listed.
+Every Horadric Cube recipe the game allows, read from game MPQ archives when BH starts.
+The file carries unfinished and placeholder recipes alongside the real ones;
+ only the rows it flags as enabled are listed.

 `.cube <search>` opens the tab with that search already applied; `.recipe` and `.recipes` are longer aliases for it.

-Recipes are grouped, and every group starts folded, so the tab opens as a list of the kinds of recipe there are rather than as a hundred and fifty rows to scroll through. `CubeMain.txt` has no column saying which kind a recipe is, so each is read out of its own row: first what the recipe does to the item, which is what the recipes anyone hunts for as a group have in common - `Sockets`, `Repairing`, `Upgrading`, `Rerolling`, and the four crafting families - and failing that what kind of item it makes, which gathers the chains up under `Gem` and `Rune`.
-That last part walks up the `Equiv` columns of `ItemTypes.txt`, so a heading is whatever the realm calls that item type and a type the realm adds is gathered under whichever known type it descends from.

-Groups appear in the order `CubeMain.txt` first reaches them, which walks the cube from the quest recipes through the potions, the gems and the runes to the crafting and the upgrades, and recipes keep the file's order inside their group, so a chain reads end to end rather than being broken apart alphabetically.
+Recipes are grouped, and appear in the order `CubeMain.txt` first reaches them, recipes keep the file's order inside their group.

-The left and right arrows fold and unfold groups, from a group or from anything inside it, exactly as they do on [the Sets tab](#sets-tab).
-They reach the search box instead once there is something typed in it.

 Searching matches what a recipe makes, what it takes, what it does and the group it is in, so `perfect ruby` finds both the recipe that makes one and every recipe that spends one, `caster` finds the nine caster crafting recipes, and `ladder` finds the recipes only a ladder character can use.
-A search unfolds whatever it matched and folds it back up again when the search is cleared.

-A recipe names a range of items as often as it names one, so it reads as the cube reads it: `Unsocketed Normal Weapon + Ral Rune + Amn Rune + Perfect Amethyst` rather than as a particular sword.
-Where the recipe forces a prefix or a suffix, the result is named by it, so the prismatic amulet recipe is listed as what it actually makes.

-The crafting recipes are listed under the family they belong to - `Hit Power`, `Blood`, `Caster` and `Safety` - rather than all reading as a crafted item, since that is what they are known as.
-The family is not something the game itself ever shows, so it is read out of the description `CubeMain.txt` carries on the row; a realm that adds a family of its own reads as a crafted item until it is named here.
+The crafting recipes are grouped under the family they belong to - `Hit Power`, `Blood`, `Caster` and `Safety` - where available.

 ### Summary panel